kmc6/F1/README.md

 <sup>Figure 16 - Heat map showing correlation coefficients for features and target variables</sup>

-MA was repeated without the highly correlated feaures as shown in figure 16.
-This was used as the final dataset as input into the predictive models (Figure 16).

 ![Screenshot: Source Database](images/eda_feature_correlation_minus_highly_correlated_features.png)

 <sup>Figure 17 - Heat map showing correlation coefficients for features and target variables (highlly correlated features removed)</sup>